Blaezy/sheryians-sky-mart/README.md

 ## Author

-Built by [Blaezy](https://github.com/Blaezy) as part of ongoing full-stack development practice (Sheryians Coding School Cohort 3.0).
+Built by [Blaezy](https://github.com/Blaezy) as part of ongoing full-stack development practice at Sheryians Coding School Cohort 3.0